YOU’VE DECIDED TO HOMESCHOOL… NOW WHAT??

 - We ask parents or caretakers to ensure that students are doing the assigned work in between class-time.
 When students are young and not yet able to read and write, the parent or caretaker will need to devote more into their learning.
 In due time however, both parent and students will reap the benefits if committing to the early stages of learning.
 Eventually children are able to work independently, and this is our ultimate goal.

 How to view our Live-Online class schedule:

 - Determine the core subjects you’d like your student to study and refer to our grade chart below for suggested guidance.

 - Select one day at a time from our schedule and begin with Monday.
 Take note of all the options for your student’s grade level.
 Repeat for each day of the week.

-All classes meet one day a week and range from 1 hour and 10 minutes to 1 hour and 30 minutes.
+All classes meet one day a week.
+Most range from 55 minutes and a few meet for 90 minutes.

 - Math: Math 6